DaWe1992/Applied_ML_Fundamentals/README.md

 | <img src="https://render.githubusercontent.com/render/math?math=A" width=15px height=15px>		|	maximum attainable points in the assignments	|	40 			|
 | <img src="https://render.githubusercontent.com/render/math?math=a" width=15px height=15px>		|	score achieved in the assignments				|	up to you	|

-**Please note:** You have to pass the exam **without the bonus points!** (i.e. it is not possible to turn a 5.0 into a 4.0).
+**Please note:** You have to pass the exam **without the bonus points!** This means it is not possible to turn a 5.0 into a 4.0).
-The bonus points will be taken into account in case you have to repeat the exam (they do not expire if you fail the first attempt).
+The bonus points will be taken into account in case you have to repeat the exam (i.e. they do not expire if you fail the first attempt).
-Unsurprisingly, the solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**
+Unsurprisingly, the solutions have to be your own work. **`If you plagiarize, you will lose all bonus points!`**

 ## Exam 📝
 The exam will take 60 minutes.
 The maximum attainable score will be 60 points, so you have one minute per point.